t-hamano/flexible-spacer-block/readme.txt

 1. Upload the `flexible-spacer-block` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the \'Plugins\' menu in WordPress.

+== Frequently Asked Questions ==

+= What filters can I use? =

+You can find a list of the available filters in the [Github readme](https://github.com/t-hamano/flexible-spacer-block#filters).

 == Screenshots ==

 1. On Block Editor